FedericoSpina/Auction.sol/README.md

 - Allowed only **after** the auction ends
 - **Highest bidder cannot call this**

-Other participants can reclaim their current bid using this function.
+Other participants can reclaim their pending returns using this function.

 ---